 - Place the boards on top of the 2×4-inch ones – make sure they’re in a vertical position so that they will hold the bicycle wheel on both sides.
 The outer edges of the 2×6-inch boards should be lined up with the wood planks.
 To help you better visualize how this will work, you want to create a rectangle with two taller sides that hold the bike tire securely.

 - With a pencil, make a mark on the edge where the boards meet.
 Since you’re going to be assembling your stand upside-down, you should extend the pencil markings all along the side of the longer boards to ensure that they’ll be visible.

 - Place the boards upside-down on the floor and make sure your pencil marks are aligned with the boards.
 The edges of your thinner wooden boards also need to be lined up with the 2×4-inch edges of the boards.

 - Hold a four-inch wood screw over the center of the junction where both boards meet.
 Drive the drill through the 2×4-inch piece and into the middle of the 2×6-inch one.

 - Drill until the screw is completely flush with the wood.
 You want to repeat this with the other three junctions.

-How To Make A DIY Bike Stand – Option 2
+How to Make a DIY Bike Stand – Option 2

-You can easily make your own bike stand at home and it shouldn’t cost you more than about $50.
+You can easily make your DIY bike stand at home and it shouldn’t cost you more than about $50.
 This tutorial is a steel-welded bike stand tutorial.
 The stand won’t rot like wood and will therefore last you for a long time.